tr0pical1nternet/eleventy-base-blog/src/templates/work/spruced-dc.md

 ---
 {% imgScroll 'spruced_home', 'Full scrollable services page of spruced-dc.com' %}

-Spruced is a personal organizing company, so when we designed their website it was important to keep the structure and aesthetic as clean as possible.
-We had a great starting point with origami-inspired logo designed by [Walker Ink](https://walkerinkworks.com/).
-We worked closely with Cary, the owner, to distill the idea of Spruced into an attractive presentation that flows effortlessly from the home page to the contact page.
-Responsive design was must, we took great care to design each element flexibly so they display beautifully on all devices and screen widths.
+Spruced is a personal organization company in Washington, DC.
+I worked closely with Cary, the owner, on the visual design and content to create a website that would advertise her services and attract clients.

+It was important that the design communicate a clean, organized aesthetic.
+We had a great starting point with origami-inspired logo by [Walker Ink](https://walkerinkworks.com/) which helped establish the feel and color scheme.
+For the services page, we were able to the simplify the process to three easy to follow steps.
+When combined with stock photography it could be arranged nicely into an alternating 2 by 3 grid on larger screens.

+After the website launched, Cary advertised on Facebook and Google.
+Almost immediately she had more clients than her schedule permitted.
+We got feedback from clients that they chose Spruced because the website was clean and well organized.
+The design established a strong brand, clearly communicated her services, and gave potential customers a sense of trust that she could do what was advertised.